Playchoice's ultimate activity book collection Download activity book

 Maybe you already have a set like the Melissa & Doug or Le Toy Van on this list and want to add to it.
 A good drill will not be wrong, because this is usually not included in such a set.

-The age on the package says 3 to 8, but I think it's nice up to about 5 years old.
-After that, most children won't pick up toy tools so quickly.
+The age on the packaging says 3 to 8, but I think it is fun up to about 5 years old.
+After that, most children won't move on so quickly toys grab tools.

 Best wooden toy tool box